Things to do in Napa Valley, California (Locals’ Guide)

 artwork in a park

 Everyone should also know about the wine tasting in Downtown Napa.
+There are wine tasting rooms all along First Street Napa Downtown, each showcasing some of the finest local wines.

-You can get a wine tasting card for $25 and taste wine at 12 tasting rooms, and you can park your car for free and walk from one to the next.
-Definitely, an easy, inexpensive, and safe way to try lots of different Napa wines.
+You can get a wine tasting pass for $25 and taste wine at 12 tasting rooms, and you can park your car for free and walk from one to the next.

 Certainly, wineries and wine tasting rooms/wine bars are the preferred places to drink in this area, but if you’re looking for something different, there are a few good bars/breweries to choose from.